dhis2/design-system/principles/content-communication.md

 Use understandable, consistent language when communicating with a user.
 Provide information that is relevant and useful.
 Avoid unnecessary confusion by communicating in clear terms.
 Do not talk down to users, regardless of their technical ability.

 Keep communication concise and to the point.
 Do not attempt to guide the user through all parts of an interface, the interface should speak for itself.
 A short introductory text for sections within an application is enough to give the user context to explore further.
-Where more guidance is necessary refer the user to the relevant documentation.
+Where more guidance is necessary, refer the user to the relevant documentation.

 For example, when prompting a user to confirm an action: